allegroai/clearml-docs/docs/webapp/webapp_model_viewing.md

 title: Model Details
 ---

-In the models table, double click on a model to view and / or modify the following:
+In the models table, double-click on a model to view and / or modify the following:
 * General model information
 * Model configuration
 * Model label enumeration